-- the right to view any documents or evidence in the possession of the HACN upon which the HACN based the proposed action and, at the family's expense, to obtain a copy of such documents prior to the hearing.
+- the family's right to bring evidence, witnesses, legal or other representation at the family's expense; - the right to view any documents or evidence in the possession of the HACN upon which the HACN based the proposed action and, at the family's expense, to obtain a copy of such documents prior to the hearing.
 Requests for such documents or evidence must be received no later than seven (7) calendar days before the hearing date.
 The notice will provide the due date for requesting documents; - a notice to the family that the HACN will request a copy of any documents or evidence the family will use at the hearing.
 The notice will provide the due date for submission of documents, generally seven (7) calendar days before the hearing. - 6.
 The HACN's informal hearing procedures are as follows: